-This clearable, read-only flag is set in a slave SPI if the $\overline{SS}$ pin goes high during a transmission with MODFEN set.
-In a master SPI, the MODF flag is set if the $\overline{SS}$ pin goes low at any time with the MODFEN bit set.
-Clear MODF by reading the SPI status and control register (SPSCR) with MODF set and then writing to the SPI control register (SPCR).
+This clearable, read-only flag is set in a slave SPI if the $\overline{SS}$ pin goes high during a transmission with the MODFEN bit set.
+In a master SPI, the MODF flag is set if the $\overline{SS}$ pin goes low at any time with the

+MODFEN bit set.
+Clear the MODF bit by reading the SPI status and control register (SPSCR) with MODF set and then writing to the SPI control register (SPCR).
 Reset clears the MODF bit.